 ami_attenuation_component_idc indicates on which color component(s) of the associated video to apply the attenuation map using the operation defined by ami_attenuation_use_idc.
 It also specifies how many components the attenuation map has.
-The semantics of the values assigned to this field are described in Table 3.
+The semantics of the values assigned to this field are described in Table 8.

 Semantics of the values assigned to ami_attenuation_component_idc.